Epic-Chainsaw-Massacre/.github/profile/README.md

 ![image](https://user-images.githubusercontent.com/74303221/171604631-bed6db7b-0c0c-4069-b324-e0479f6cd470.png)

-Lets guess alot of letters that aren't in the word.
+Let's guess a lot of letters that aren't in the word.
 Here we guessed away the following letters: A, B, D, E, F, G, H, I, J, M, N, W, X, Y. Since none of these are in the word, lives remain the same. remaining letters becomes 10 now.

 ![image](https://user-images.githubusercontent.com/74303221/171618771-1e4a1a23-f9ea-4dfc-9816-a6e9ecc42518.png)

 We guessed the letter 'C', the letter C is twice in the word.
-This make no difference. result is -1 life and -1 remaining letters.
+This makes no difference. result is -1 life and -1 remaining letters.

 ![image](https://user-images.githubusercontent.com/74303221/171620117-e75019fb-5201-4836-a179-59be767769ae.png)

 So now we have 1 life left. and 9 remaining letters.
-This means if we guess a letter that's in the word we lose this round. lets guess the letter 'V' and 'T'.
+This means if we guess a letter that's in the word we lose this round.
+Let's guess the letter 'V' and 'T'.
 The letter V and T both aren't in the word so we reached our goal, <8, with lives remaining.
 This means we get 1 point, and a decision.
-We can wager the points we won this round and double them if we guess out all letters to double our points. looking at the image i cant figure out what the word might be, so to play it safe i stop here and take my one point.
+We can wager the points we won this round and double them if we guess out all letters to double our points. looking at the image I can't figure out what the word might be, so to play it safe I stop here and take my one point.

 ![image](https://user-images.githubusercontent.com/74303221/171620477-b90961df-9af0-47a0-94b2-fdc6aa9355bd.png)